-Upon receipt of the appeal, the School Director will transmit a copy of the appeal to the parties whose decision(s) has (have) been appealed, the Assistant Director, and the Chair of the Student Appeals Committee.
+Upon receipt of the appeal, the Director of the School of Nursing will transmit a copy of the appeal to the parties whose decision(s) has (have) been appealed, the Assistant Director, and the Chair of the Student Appeals Committee.
 All documents pertinent or related to the appeal shall be kept in a Student Appeal file, numbered consecutively for each calendar year.
 The file shall be made available only to members of the Student Appeals Committee, the Assistant Director, and the School Director.
 The file shall not be made available to other parties except as provided by law.

+- IV.
 The Student Appeals Committee will determine whether the criteria for an appealable issue/problem are met and note to accept or reject the appeal.
-The student, all involved parties, the Assistant Director, and the Director of the School of Nursing will be notified of the Student Appeals Committee's decision by the chair of the Student Appeals Committee.

-Investigation & Hearing of an Appeal
+The student, all involved parties, the Assistant Director, and the Director of the School of Nursing will be notified of the Student Appeals Committee's decision by the chair of the Student Appeals Committee. - V. Investigation and Hearing of an Appeal